borgebj/IN5020-Distribuerte-Systemer/ass2/Readme.md

 - `Starter 2`
 - `Starter 3`

-Example 2:  three clients (with file=example.txt):
+Example 2:  three clients (with replica files):
-- `Starter 1 example.txt`
+- `Starter 1 Rep1.txt`
-- `Starter 2 example.txt`
+- `Starter 2 Rep2.txt`
-- `Starter 3 example.txt`
+- `Starter 3 Rep2.txt`

 ## Data flow / How it works

-1. The spread server starts (point 2 above)
+1. The spread server starts ( 3 above )
-2. Client is initiated through Starter (point 3 above)
+2. Client is initiated through Starter ( 4 above )
    - Client is initiated for either file-reading or user-input
         - For file-reading:  input is read through file every $`s \in [0.5, 1.5]`$ seconds
    - Client connects to the spread server, as well as create a listener for itself